This article explains the concept behind the Enterprise system, including its components and the terminologies used.

-Figure: The multi-channel publishing system Enterprise with Enterprise Server as the foundation to which a multitude of systems and applications are connected, ranging from storage (Elvis), to client applications (such as Adobe InDesign and WoodWing Content Station) for editing and managing, and publishing platforms such as a Web CMS or Adobe DPS.
+Figure: The multi-channel publishing system Enterprise with Enterprise Server as the foundation to which a multitude of systems and applications are connected, ranging from storage (Elvis), to client applications (such as Adobe InDesign and WoodWing Content Station) for editing and managing, and publishing platforms such as a Web CMS.

 In its most basic form, the setup is made up of three layers: